 Promote your Services

-Starting with social media, identify the leading platforms with the highest number of your target audience, get a handle on these platforms and begin to engage with your target audience using strategic content marketing and robust storytelling.
+- Create & Share Content: Starting with social media, identify the leading platforms with the highest number of your target audience, get a handle on these platforms and begin to create, share content and engage with your target audience using strategic content marketing.

-In addition to these, you can also opt for paid promotional services using either the social media, Google Pay Per Click, other third party websites etc. these will be very useful in driving visibility for your brand, especially in the early days where you’re just getting started.
+- Use Paid Promotions: In addition to these, you can also opt for paid promotional services using either social media advertising, Google Advertising, other third party sponsored advertising etc. These will be very useful in driving visibility for your brand, especially in the early days where you’re just getting started without a lot of traction.

 Outside these direct promotions, be keen on networking and connecting with your potential target audience like business CEOs, busy professionals, founders and cofounders etc.